JiggityMaggotKetamynes/Chips/YC_application.md

 ## Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?

 Q1) I pay close attention to the inefficiences of futures transactions.
 I haved wanted to directly speculate on the price action of two commodities, to more precisely test for non-inherent links(correlations).
 Have wanted to more directly capture upside and downside in a single transaction.
 I think that perpetual swaps have been under-utilized in traditional comoddity futures markets, and are a unqiue way to gain price exposure to goods w/o needing to exercise an options contract(that includes title transfer and phyiscal movmement of goods).
-I believe that Chips will provide more efficient transactions, on larger breadth of goods to an increasing volume of traders with a public, decentralized ledger.
+I believe that Chips will provide more efficient transactions, on a larger breadth of goods to an increasing volume of traders with a public, decentralized ledger.

 Q2) Team consists of technical and soft skills in financial markets, currencies and software/crypto development.